dnut/object-safe/README.md

     dyn MyTrait,
     dyn AnotherTrait,

-    // structs and enums are supported if they deref to a target that implements HashObject or Hash.
+    // structs and enums are supported if they deref to
+    // a target that implements HashObject or Hash.
     MyStruct,

     // special syntax for generics.
     MySimpleGeneric<T> where <T>,
     MyGenericType<T, F> where <T, F: HashObject>,
     dyn MyGenericTrait<T> where <T: SomeTraitBound>,

+    // the actual impl for Object
+    Object<T> where <T: Deref<Target=X>, X: HashObject + ?Sized>,
 }
 ```